-All cancers begin as normal cells.
-The body is made up of many types of cell, which usually grow and divide in a controlled way to make more cells.
+Firstly, what is cancer?
+All cancers begin with changes in a cell or group of cells.
+Cells are the basic building blocks of all living things.
+The body is made up of many types of cells, which usually grow and divide in a controlled way to make more cells.
 These new cells are needed to keep the body healthy.

 When cells become old or damaged, they die and are replaced with new cells.
-The way a cell grows, divides and dies is controlled by its genes (DNA).
+The way a cell grows, divides and dies is controlled by its genes (a short section of DNA).
 Sometimes DNA gets damaged or changed.
 If this damage affects genes that tell a cell when to grow, divide or die, cells do not die when they should, and new cells form when the body does not need them.

 Sources and references for this information product will be supplied on request.
 Please contact us quoting the Information Product number below: